orangemi/kafka-admin/README.md

       KAFKA_ZOOKEEPER_CONNECT: zk:2181
       KAFKA_ADVERTISED_LISTENERS: PLAINTEXT://localhost:9092
 ```
-Please note that `JMX_PORT` should be assigned for kafka instance
+Please note that `JMX_PORT` should be assigned for kafka instance.

+See `docker-compose.yml` get more info

 ## Get started
 run `make build` and then run `gradle run`. visit [http://localhost:9001/admin/](http://localhost:9001/admin/) to see what you get.